Courtesy of Blitz media design

 What I’ve covered above is just the tip of the iceberg.
 Social media marketing covers many other areas – understanding how each social channel works, knowing which content format to use, to measuring and managing success.

-Drawing from my 10 years of experience in blogging and social media marketing, I will share what I know in a comprehensive two day social media marketing course.
+Drawing from my 10 years of experience in blogging and social media marketing, I will share what I know in a comprehensive two day social media workshop.
 Done in partnership with Equinet Academy, this rigorous workshop will equip you with practical hands-on experience in social media marketing.

 At the workshop, I will use a problem-based step-by-step approach in tackling each aspect of social media marketing.
 This ensures that trainees will gain practical hands-on skills.